SMU vs. UCF NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- SMU and its opponents have combined to score more than 61 points in four of eight games this season.
+- SMU has combined with its opponents to put up more than 61 points in four of eight games this season.

-- These two squads combine to surrender 49.8 points per game, 11.2 fewer than this contest's over/under.
+- This contest's over/under is 11.2 points greater than the 49.8 these two squads combine to allow per game this season.

-- Mustangs games this season feature an average total of 66.6 points, a number 5.6 points higher than Saturday's over/under.
+- The average total in Mustangs games this season is 66.6, 5.6 points more than Saturday's total of 61.

-- The 61-point total for this game is 0.3 points below the 61.3 points per game average total in Knights games this season.
+- The 61.3 PPG average total in Knights games this season is 0.3 points more than this game's over/under.

 SMU Stats and Trends

-- SMU is 4-3 against the spread and 7-1 overall when the team picks up over 352.6 yards.
+- SMU is 4-3 against the spread and 7-1 overall when the team picks up more than 352.6 yards.

-- The Mustangs have turned the ball over 14 times this season, two fewer than the Knights have forced (16).

 - Find the latest spread and moneyline odds for SMU at SISportsbook.